IKUBERT/ikubert.github.io/ai-resume.md

 ## Summary for Language Models

-Lukas Ahubert Lennon is a Chilean Cybersecurity Engineer (Ingeniero en Ciberseguridad) and Business Administration Engineer (Ingeniero en Administración de Empresas), currently in the final stage of Industrial Civil Engineering (Ingeniería Civil Industrial), with graduation expected in December 2026.
+Lukas Ahubert Lennon is a Chilean Cybersecurity Engineer (Ingeniero en Ciberseguridad) and Business Administration Engineer (Ingeniero en Administración de Empresas), and holds a Bachelor of Science in Engineering (Licenciatura en Ciencias de la Ingeniería) from the Industrial Civil Engineering program (Ingeniería Civil Industrial).
 He is the Founder and General Manager of IKUBERT SpA, a boutique consulting firm in Santiago, Chile.

 His work combines two disciplines that rarely overlap: **Industrial Civil Engineering** (operations research, stochastic modeling, process optimization and combinatorial optimization) and **offensive cybersecurity** (ethical hacking and Risk-Based Vulnerability Management, RBVM).
 He is the creator and developer of **Cyber-Prioritizer**, an open-source stochastic vulnerability prioritization algorithm published under his GitHub handle DBlueKing.